waterbuffalo13/micromanage/README.md

 ## How do you even quantify wellbeing?

-The same way the increase of prices (inflation) and other phenona is measured.
+The same way inflation, human development and other phenomena is measured.
 Through an Index!
 A weighted composite of non-related fundamental factors.
 With this problem it is a little tricky as you can't use the same coefficients as priorities vary from person to person.
 Coming up with a concise formula that describes the relationship between activities and events and mood is a tricky business.
 Whilst I wait for future patrick to make sense of it, I just get the user to use a number between -3 (sucidal) and 3 (euphoric) that I input along with the activities, that populates the mood graphs.

 ## What strategies do you use?